Founder & Director

 In 2007, an opportunity arose to move into publishing, seeking out and securing TV tie-in deals on behalf of Hodder & Stoughton.
 This resulted in titles such as Griff Rhys Jones' Rivers (BBC1), Martin Clunes' A Dog's Life (ITV), Lady Almina & The Real Downton Abbey (ITV), Loose Women (ITV), Kirstie’s Homemade Home (C4), Ramsay’s Ultimate Cookery Course (C4), Gino’s Italian Escape (ITV) and The Ark Before Noah (C4).

 In January 2017, my brother Jonathan joined the team as project manager, bringing an invaluable skillset from his previous role as an operations manager in the sport, fitness and wellbeing industry, including Esporta and Virgin Active.
-He works with me across Wolfsong's portfolio, with particular responsibility for public speaking and online/social brand campaigns.
+He works across Wolfsong's portfolio, with particular responsibility for public speaking and online/social brand campaigns.

 In terms of subjects that pique our interest, we have fairly eclectic tastes, but most definitely love adventure, nature, travel, sport, history, popular culture and real life accounts of ordinary people leading extraordinary lives.

 People often ask “Why Wolfsong?”
 Our surname comes from the old Norman French – Cante (to sing) Lupos (wolf), so Wolfsong feels like it has a good ring to it.